 1200 Lake Holt Road

 Year-round | Dawn to Dusk, Daily

-If you have any questions or would like to reserve the shelter, please contact Bob Thompson at (919) 575-3110.
+If you have any questions or would like to reserve the shelter, please call Alicia at (919)575-3110.

 The Town installed a new playground at Lake Holt in March 2018.
 The playground consists of two belt swings, one net swing and a play structure with two towers, a spider net, a fireman’s pole, and a slide.
 The playground is designed for children aged 5-12.
 Other improvements for this area include a chained walk way between the playground and picnic shelter, adding two gazebos with picnic tables near the playground, and landscaping around the playground.
 The Town received a grant from Granville County for $25,000 and the Town contributed funds to complete the project.

 A new dock and fishing pier were installed May 2015.
 At full pool, the fishing pier is 8 feet deep.
 Renovations to the concessions building, picnic shelter and marina were completed in June 2016.
 Improvements included changing the color scheme to brown and cream on both the building and picnic shelter and adding ceiling fans at the shelter and on the back balcony of the building.
 Interior updates were made to the concessions building including a fresh coat of paint, kitchen improvements and adding new central heating and cooling systems.